stef-levesque/vscode-perforce/README.md

 * `edit` - Open an existing file for edit
 * `revert` - Discard changes from an opened file
 * `diff` - Display diff of client file with depot file
+* `diff revision` - Display diff of client file with depot file at a specific revision
 * `info` - Display client/server information

 ## Status bar icons